 community through the horror genre.
 In a small southwestern town, an outbreak of

-the bloodthirsty undead roam into town, devastating the community once more.
-The last
+of the bloodthirsty undead roam into town, devastating the community once more.
+The

-a powerful new outbreak arrives less than a decade later, and shows up on her very
+when a powerful new outbreak arrives less than a decade later, and shows up on her

 The author did a great job of balancing out the terrifying horror elements of this

-up.
-The exploration of the spread of a virus is certainly felt through the act of vampirism,
+brings up.
+The exploration of the spread of a virus is certainly felt through the act of

-especially human vampirism, and the idea of this being a legitimate virus is definitely a
+vampirism, especially human vampirism, and the idea of this being a legitimate virus is

-terrifying thought.
-Add to that the authors unique and expert infusion of the Hispanic
+definitely a terrifying thought.
+Add to that the authors unique and expert infusion of the

-culture, especially in Southwest America, and the authors ability to weave in story
+Hispanic culture, especially in Southwest America, and the authors ability to weave in

-elements and characters from his previous series (The DNR Trilogy), while not making
+story elements and characters from his previous series (The DNR Trilogy), while not

-which include medical thriller and horror elements, drama, and a twist of Hispanic
+those which include medical thriller and horror elements, drama, and a twist of

-culture.
-As someone who comes from a Hispanic background and a fan of horror, I
+Hispanic culture.
+As someone who comes from a Hispanic background and a fan of

-loved the authors approach to the vampire genre and the unique twists he took.
-The
+horror, I loved the authors approach to the vampire genre and the unique twists he

-vampire genre always runs the risk of becoming too saturated, and finding new ways of
+took.
+The vampire genre always runs the risk of becoming too saturated, and finding

-exploring the storytelling elements of this genre is essential to good vampire stories in
+new ways of exploring the storytelling elements of this genre is essential to good

-our modern age, and the author’s creativity is definitely on display with this genre.
+vampire stories in our modern age, and the author’s creativity is definitely on display

 Engaging, chilling, and captivating, author Don W. Hill’s Vampiro Trilogy: Volume I: The